 In 2019, NCKRI initiated a fellowship program to support cave and karst research by exceptional graduate and undergraduate students.
-NCKRI expects to award four fellowships in FY19/20, two to undergraduate applicants (\$2500 each), and two to graduate applicants (\$5000 each).
+NCKRI expects to award up to four fellowships in 2021: two to undergraduate applicants (\$2500 each) and two to graduate applicants (\$5000 each).

-This funding opportunity is made possible by generous support from the National Park Service.
+This funding opportunity is made possible by generous support from the National Park Service, through a Cooperative Agreement with the United States Department of the Interior, National Park Service under CFDA 15.944 - Natural Resource Stewardship.